tytydraco/yessleep/out/My_brother_should_never_have_agreed_to_be_ethically_altered.md

 He didn’t reply—just kept watching me.
 His eyes were cold and as I stared into them, I caught movement behind him.

 A shadow was crawling across his wall.
-A shadow with red eyes and long, spindly hands.
+A shadow with red eyes and long, spindly fingers.

 He opened his mouth and a voice—voices…?...that I did not recognize emanated from it, “Shhh, go back to sleep, little brother.”